Household Poisons

 - Matches

-- Pain medication such as ibuprofen
+- Pain medications such as ibuprofen and paracetamol

 - Paint remover and thinner